e-lipman/ModularBayesUSHouse/README.md

 # ModularBayesUSHouse

-This repository produces the results and figures from the following manuscript:
+This repository produces the results and figures from [On Data Analysis Pipelines and Modular Bayesian Modeling (Lipman & Rodriguez, 2024)](https://arxiv.org/abs/2402.04461)

-ADD CITATION

 ## The `IdealPointsCompare` Submodule
 The source code for the analysis is contained in a submodule called [IdealPointsCompare](<https://github.com/e-lipman/IdealPointsCompare/tree/11e6be83530b39dcfd18dc1bac1d410dc372154d>).